Lung Cancer Center, Treatment and Doctors

 How the Lung Cancer Center Works

-From the very first visit, the efforts of Winthrop's many lung cancer specialists are coordinated and tailored to meet the unique needs of every patient and family.
+From the very first visit, the efforts of NYU Winthrop's many lung cancer specialists are coordinated and tailored to meet the unique needs of every patient and family.
 This collaborative approach results in the availability of a full spectrum of standard and innovative treatment programs.

 Multidisciplinary Lung Cancer Team